diegodaprile/personal_routines_and_methods/README.md

-# parsers_and_quick_plots
-Some routines in order to quickly organise large excel spreadsheets
+# asset allocation methods, quick backtest application, and some method to quickly organize data